tytydraco/yessleep/out/The_deaf_man_on_my_street_corner.md

 The house just stood there, shrubbery and all.
 Somehow, despite the air of decay that the yard seemed to have, the plants were thriving.

 I drove by it every day on my way to work, and I always took note of how beautiful it was while waiting for the light to turn green.
-It was a bit off, though.
-Something about it just screamed off putting.
+It was a bit weird, though.
+Something about it just seemed very off putting.
 However, I didn’t think much of it.
 Just shoved the thought away and told myself that I was just convincing myself there was something I should be scared of.

 After all, it was a really nice house.